dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 explicit encoding of knowledge related to the domain -- is necessary to achieve accuracy, per se.
-Yet, such domain logic in many cases can augment the capabilities of those programs -- thus understanding the nature of the creative and the eternal can similarly augment the human mind.
+Yet, such domain logic in many cases can augment the capabilities of those programs -- thus understanding the nature of the Creative and the eternal can similarly augment the human mind.
 Regardless, the forms encoded within the training data begin to manifest in the trained theta weights of the algorithm.